drupalprojects/google_appliance/README.txt

   (1) Search Form
   (2) Related Searches

 Both blocks will need to be assigned to a region, but the Related Searches block is preconfigured to only appear on results pages.
-Neither block is required to be used, as you can access the search form on the search page
+Neither block is required to be used, as you can access the search form on the search page located here by default:

   * gsearch/